 Thoracic aortic aneurysm in the setting of connective tissue disorder is a syndromic disease with multiple, complex phenotypes.
 Within each disease, clinical heterogeneity due to mosaicism, incomplete penetrance, and age-dependence of the phenotype is common.
 These features account for the lack of a complete understanding of the pathophysiology underlying thoracic aneurysm syndromes.

-Historically, pathogenetic models of ascending aortic aneurysm were centered on abnormalities of ...
+Historically, pathogenetic models of ascending aortic aneurysm were centered ...